Skip to main content

 Immigration Information and Resources

-In 2007, Alexandria City Council adopted a resolution affirming that Alexandria is a welcoming community that treats everyone with human dignity and respect.
-The resolution provided that "it is morally appropriate and fiscally prudent to focus our finite City resources towards addressing and resolving discrete community concerns that are governed by the applicable local laws," rather than attempting to assume the federal government's responsibility for immigration law.
+The Alexandria City Council has a longstanding resolution affirming that Alexandria is a welcoming community that treats everyone with human dignity and respect.
+The resolution provides that "it is morally appropriate and fiscally prudent to focus our finite City resources towards addressing and resolving discrete community concerns that are governed by the applicable local laws," rather than attempting to assume the federal government's responsibility for immigration law.

 The resolution set forth the following policies:

-- The City of Alexandria will protect the security of its community and will aggressively prosecute individuals who threaten our security with serious crimes, including checking the immigration status of any such person and forwarding this information to appropriate state and federal officials.
+• The City of Alexandria will protect the security of its community and will aggressively prosecute individuals who threaten our security by committing serious crimes, including checking the immigration status of any such person and forwarding this information to appropriate state and federal officials.

 Immigration Enforcement in Alexandria